Normandale Community College honors area graduates with virtual ceremony

 The following area students were among the summer 2019 and fall 2019 graduates, along with the candidates for spring 2020 graduates:

+Dundas — Simeon D Young, Associate of Arts in liberal education, with high honors

-Webster — Kyla May Kitzman, Associate of Arts in liberal education, with honors
+Northfield — Kyle Mario Delgado, Associate of Arts in liberal education, with honors; Wendy Garcia, Associate of Science in accounting and Abbie Lynn Malecha, Associate of Science in criminal justice, with high honors